Fighting a cold can be really rough and challenging for everyone, especially when it comes to babies, toddlers or just children generally speaking.

-Honestly, this article wasn’t on my editorial calendar, but I really wanted to share with you what I’ve learnt these past few days.
+Honestly, this article wasn’t on my editorial calendar, but I really wanted to share with you what I’ve learned these past few days.
 It’s always a good idea to add some of these baby cold remedies to your super – mommy list – you never have enough of these, am I right?

-Anyway, the decision has come to my mind because we’re “fighting” a cold at the moment (at the time I wrote this post), but more because I had some questions (being his first ever cold) my local healthcare provider (via phone) wasn’t very useful.
+Anyway, the decision has come to my mind because we’re “fighting” cold at the moment (at the time I wrote this post), but more because I had some questions (being his first ever cold) my local healthcare provider (via phone) wasn’t very useful.
 I called on a Friday night at around 11 pm.

 I’ve never felt so useless in my entire life!
 So today, I’m here to help you out!

 Are you in a hurry or you don’t have enough time to read?
 SAVE it for later!

 *** this post contains affiliate links, meaning that if you decide to use them I’ll get a small compensation (at no extra cost to you).
 However, all the opinions are my own!
 For more click here.***

 You may already know some (if not all) of these remedies, but you never know what you’ll find, so definitely keep on reading.